 Followers: 37.1K

-Dish You Were Here is a food and travel blog which is well-known for its handy homemade recipes and beautiful snapshots of life in Northern Ireland.
-Fronted by Marty, he shares his top cooking tips and recommended trips around NI and the rest of the world.
+Dish You Were Here is a food and travel blog well-known for its handy, homemade recipes and beautiful snapshots of life in Northern Ireland.
+Marty, who fronts the blog, shares his top cooking tips and recommends trips around NI and the rest of the world.

-Marty has previously worked on content for brands such as Quaffola Coffee, Aer Lingus, Cyprus Avenue, The Crafty Vintner, Lough Erne Resort, Boatyard Distillery and even McDonald’s UK!
+Marty has previously worked on content for brands such as Quaffola Coffee, Aer Lingus, Cyprus Avenue, The Crafty Vintner, Lough Erne Resort, Boatyard Distillery, and McDonald’s UK!

 Catherine – @belfastfoodfinds